The RMI Python Project Template¶

 Most git GUI tools work with pre-commit but don’t work that well.
 The terminal based

-is usually the safer choice.
+git is usually the safer choice.
 See

 notes on git for